deekayen/norman/android/README.md

 ## (Optional) Change the special press-and-hold symbols for each key

-This will require you to modify the source code and recompile the APK.

-See the repository for instructions on how to do this.
+**This will require you to modify the source code and recompile the APK.**  See the source repository for instructions on how to do this.

-The source for building the language pack is in this repository:

 https://github.com/resolritter/NormanLayoutAnysoftKeyboard